 BAP Pisco (AMP-156) is a new multi-purpose landing platform dock (LPD) being built by SIMA-Peru Marine Industrial Services for the Peruvian Navy.
 The ship is a variant of the Makassar Class LPDs in service with the Indonesian Navy.

-The multi-purpose vessel is intended for the rapid transport and landing of the forces in support of amphibious warfare missions.
+The multi-purpose vessel is intended for the rapid transport and landing of forces in support of amphibious warfare missions.
 It can conduct operations within the national maritime domain or operate as part of an international task force to provide humanitarian and logistic assistance during natural disasters.

 The BAP Pisco multi-mission LPD is scheduled to be commissioned into the Peruvian Navy by the end of 2018.